Natural gas guide

 Physical and chemical properties of natural gas

-Natural gas: a valuable mixture beneath the earth’s surface
+Natural gas: a valuable mixture hidden beneath the earth surface

 If you take a closer look at natural gas, the name says it all.
 This is because the two components of the term natural gas already indicate what kind of substance it is.
-On the one hand, natural gas is a substance that is stored under the earth’s surface.
-This can be either the soil of the mainland or the seabed.
-Natural gas and crude oil have this type of deposit in common.
-This is not surprising, as the formation of natural gas and crude oil is actually based on very similar processes.
+On one hand, natural gas is a substance that exists underneath the earth surface.
+This can be either the soil of the mainland or under water.
+Natural gas and crude oil are oftimes found together.
+This is not surprising, as the formation of natural gas and crude oil is based on very similar processes.

 The second component of the term natural gas, i.e. gas, already describes the physical state of this valuable substance: natural gas is in a gaseous state.
 However, anyone who thinks that the natural gas found underground is a single homogeneous substance is mistaken.
 In fact, natural gas is a mixture of gases, as the next chapter of our natural gas guide describes.